Capricorn: Mastery, Integrity, and Purpose

 Capricorn is focused on results, structure, and authority, while Libra is concerned with balance, fairness, and the quality of relationships.
 Capricorn may prioritize efficiency and long-term goals, sometimes at the expense of connection, while Libra seeks cooperation and mutual understanding.

 This dynamic can bring up questions around leadership and ethics.
 Capricorn may need to reflect on how their decisions impact others, and whether their pursuit of success is aligned with fairness and respect.
-Libra reminds Capricorn that how something is done matters just as much as the outcome itself.
+Libra reminds Capricorn that how something is done, and how it affects other people, matters just as much as the outcome itself.

-When integrated, this square produces a form of leadership that is both effective and considerate, someone who can take authority while remaining aware of the relational field they are operating within.
+When integrated, this square produces a form of leadership that is both effective and considerate.
+Libra’s relationship skills can pair with Capricorn’s business sense to become a skilled networker, and someone who can lead while remaining aware of the relational field they are operating within.

 Reflections to Consider